In one Saturday morning, you can help a young person make the most important decision of his or her life:

 Research shows that poor attendance in the first month can predict chronic absence for the entire year.
 This early intervention will help United Way and Des Moines Public Schools support students toward improved attendance, so they can thrive academically.

-As a Graduation Walk volunteer, you and a team, including a Des Moines Public Schools staff member, will visit the homes of middle and high school students with poor attendance.
+Graduation Walk volunteers embark as a team a team, including a Des Moines Public Schools staff member, and visit the homes of middle and high school students with poor attendance.
 You’ll connect personally with the student and their family, collect information on their challenges, explain the community support systems available, and and encourage them keep going to graduation.

 When students attend today, they achieve tomorrow.
 We hope you'll share your wisdom and life experience with a young person who could benefit from a caring adult reaching out.